sharonhoward/llep/README.md

 #### llep_names_v1.tsv

-**Names data, consisting of examinants and subjects of examinations, their families and some other associates (especially employers).**
+*Names data for examinants and subjects of examinations, their families and some other associates (especially employers).*

 Magistrates, parish officials and a small number of elite individuals have been omitted.